-On the first webinar, DOE and DOD provided an introduction to the Wind Turbine Radar Interference Mitigation Working Group, and offshore wind developer Ørsted shared their experiences with offshore wind-radar interference issues in the United Kingdom and European Union.
+The first webinar in the series, DOE and DOD introduced the Wind Turbine Radar Interference Mitigation Working Group, and offshore wind developer Ørsted shared their experiences with offshore wind-radar interference issues in the United Kingdom and European Union.

-The second webinar in the series featured a presentation by BOEM Program Manager Jim Bennett and a panel discussion on the offshore wind project review and approval process in the United States from the WTRIM perspective.
+This webinar featured a presentation by BOEM Program Manager Jim Bennett and a panel discussion on the offshore wind project review and approval process in the United States from the WTRIM perspective.
 Speakers included representatives from DOD, DHS, NOAA, and the American Wind Energy Association.

 This webinar featured a briefing from Mr. Larry Nelson, Director Relocatable Over-The-Horizon-Radar (ROTHR) at the Forces Surveillance Support Center (FSSC).
 His briefing included an overview of the ROTHR mission, specific wind turbine radar interference issues associated with the radars, and potential mitigation options.

 The presentation slides are available for download.